PHT-Medic/documentation/pht_public_Documentation.md

    <br/><br/>

-4. Now you can select the stations to execute the train on and specify a query (json valid) that is used to retireve data from the corresponding FHIR-server.
+4. Now you can select the stations to execute the train on and specify a query (json valid) that is used to retrieve data from the corresponding FHIR-server.

    <br/><br/>
    ![Train Creation_2](./images/ui_images/4step.png)
    <br/><br/>

-5. Now upload you analysis code (entrypoint.py)
+5. Now upload your analysis code (entrypoint.py)

    * Disable “Directory mode” before uploading file
    * Press the “Hochladen” button
-   * Toggle right switch to the appearing entrypoint.py-file to select it
+   * Toggle the right switch to the appearing entrypoint.py-file to select it
    * Specify the programming language
    * Press "Next"